chriss1245/movie_theather/README.txt

     - Jorge Parreño Hernández - 100429982
     - Marco Narganes Fraile - 100428692

+USER if teacher wants to try it:
+    -User: yolo@yolo.com
+    -Password: yolo

 ADITIONAL FUNCTIONALITIES IMPLEMENTED

 The additional functionalities were implemented throughout various parts of the web server, for each of the sections we performed the following: